 When you create a compelling, honest, and deeply motivating vision of your life post financial independence, you set your GPS coordinates on a clear destination.
 You also create an endless supply of fuel for your real estate vehicle that allows it to overcome many of the inevitable obstacles.

-I wish you all the best on your personal journey towards financial independence.
+I wish you all the best on your personal journey toward financial independence.

 I look forward to reading your comments.